 How Expo works

 Expo flipped React Native development on its head by replacing how compilation, deployment, and testing worked.
 In particular, Expo features four major components:

 - Expo—an open-source framework for building React Native apps with consolidated logic for both iOS and Android.

 - Expo Go—an open-source app publicly available on the App Store and Play Store that makes testing apps easy via a scannable QR code.

 - Expo Dev Clients—an open-source framework to build a personalized Expo Go application in case Expo Go grows incompatible with certain mobile features.

-- EAS, or Expo Application Service—a freemium service by Expo Inc that builds apps on Expo-managed devices and submits them to the app store.
+- EAS, or Expo Application Services—a set of freemium services by Expo Inc that build apps on Expo-managed devices and submit them to the app store.
 EAS isn’t open-source and is Expo’s primary business model.